This week marks Eating Disorder Awareness Week.

 If one has bulimia, they go through periods of binge eating and then make themselves sick, use laxatives, or do excessive exercise to try to stop themselves from gaining weight.
 Long-term effects could include permanent damage to teeth, throat, intestines, or stomach.
 Someone could be at increased risk of heart and kidney problems.

 Eating disorders can be caused by a range of factors.
 In some cases, it can be traced to a lack of confidence or low self-esteem.
 Someone can be subjected to bullying for their weight or physical appearance.
 As a result, someone might put too much pressure on themselves to look different or be slimmer.
 Maybe someone has seen an advert on the TV or an article online and in turn, this can create unrealistic expectations of one’s physique.
-For younger people at school, peer pressure could have an impact by feeling the need to fit in.
+For younger people at school, peer pressure could have an impact on feeling the need to fit in.